Captains of Industry Settled in Sunset Hill

 he first tract of land that Hugh Ward sold from his farm, in an area that became known as Sunset Hill, stood at 640 W. Fifty Second Street facing Loose Park.
 The home was designed by the architectural firm of Shepard, Farrar & Wiser.
 Advertising man Frank B. Nutter lived there with his family and then sold it to Edward Carpenter, proprietor of the Kansas City House and Window Cleaning Company, who lived there when this photo was taken in 1940.

-Sunset Hill in 1940 was home to lawyers, business owners and presidents of companies – living up to the plans of developer J.C.
-Nichols to create one of the most exclusive residential districts in Kansas City.
+In 1940, Sunset Hill was home to lawyers, business owners, and company presidents, living up to developer J.C.
+Nichols’s plans to create one of the most exclusive residential districts in Kansas City.

-The block is bounded by Sunset Drive, 51st Street and 52nd Street.
+Sunset Drive, 51st Street and 52nd Street bound the block.

 The large homes set on big wooded lots were intended by their developer to attract those who could afford the most exclusive addresses in Kansas City, and J.C.
 Nichol’s plan worked.